apurva-dange/anna_ai_pm_case_study/README.md

-### Competitive Analysis — What Is Already Out There in the MARKET?
+### Competitive Analysis- What Is Already Out There in the MARKET?

 I analyzed six competitors.
 I did not just look at features, I looked at their *strategic positioning*, what user segment they were going after, and most importantly, **where each of them was leaving value on the table.**